notallheroeswearcapes/ML_Ex3/README.md

 3. navigate to the project root and create a virtual environment either by following [this tutorial](https://www.jetbrains.com/help/pycharm/creating-virtual-environment.html#python_create_virtual_env) for PyCharm or by running `virtualenv venv` in the command line
 4. activate the virtual environment by running `venv\scripts\activate` (single backslashes)
 5. install the dependencies of our project by running `pip install -r requirements.txt` (it might be necessary to do this from a conda prompt)
-6. download the additional files (provided in TUWEL) containing the pre-trained CNN models and place the folder `trained_models` inside the project root directory
+6. download the additional files provided on [Google Drive](https://drive.google.com/file/d/1zbqtcNQQHAjN6txrqvQKYazcd_FYMSX0/view?usp=sharing) containing the pre-trained CNN models and place the folder `trained_models` inside the project root directory
 7. install our CLI by running `pip install .`
 8. now you should be able to run our project by running `deeplearn --help`